 When selected, ensures that only LDAP functions are used to access the domain controller.
-If you select the Use agent-based method radio button instead, the restore is performed using the Restore Agent.
+This box will be selected if Agentless method is selected in the Recovery Manager for Active Directory Settings on the General tab.
 For more details about agentless or agent-based method, refer Using agentless or agent-based method.